Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 People outside the CNM community conflate swinging and polyamory all the time.
 However, while it’s certainly possible to be both, the crossover is probably significantly smaller than you think it is and they are quite different cultures.
 In fact, it has sadly been my experience that a lot of swingers do not like or trust polyamorous people very much, and that this feeling is very mutual.
 I believe this has less to do with any inherent differences or incompatibilities, and more to do with misconceptions, snap judgements, and in-group/out-group politics.

 In many polyamorous spaces, there is a huge amount of policing of other people’s non-monogamies.
-This includes the oft-heard cry of “that’s not polyam, it sounds like you’re just a swinger!” in situations where casual sex, group sex, or promiscuity are involved.
+This includes predictable cry of “that’s not polyam, it sounds like you’re just a swinger!” in situations involving casual sex, group sex, or promiscuity.

 I think it’s telling, in itself, that so many polyamorous people see “swinger” as an insult.
 What gives us the right to place one version of non-monogamy on a pedastal and look down on others?
 Sure, the mainstream hetero swinging community has its fair share of problems.
 However, so does the polyamorous one.
 When we set ourselves apart and cast judgement on swingers, all we are doing is perpetuating the same slut-shaming, sex-negative rhetoric that the mononormative world perpetuates against us.
 And that harms all of us.